EU pledges 140 million euros in Ebola aid as West Africa toll tops 2,100

 The WHO last month announced a strategic plan to contain the epidemic over the next nine months, during time which it expects 20,000 people will have contracted the disease.

-The United Nations said this week $600 million would be needed to fight the outbreak and an Ebola crisis centre would be set up to coordinate the response.
+The United Nations said this week $600 million would be needed to fight the outbreak and an Ebola crisis center would be set up to coordinate the response.

 The WHO's plan calls for a force of 12,000 local health workers and 750 foreign experts to be rolled out.